ACanalejo/politicalculture_unilu2025/README.md

 Required readings:

+Required readings:

 - Henrich, J., Heine, S. J., & Norenzayan, A. (2010).
 The weirdest people in the world?
 Behavioral and Brain Sciences, 33 (2–3), 61–83, discussion 83–135.

 - Jared Rubin (2020).
 Culture in Historical Political Economy.
 [Broadstreet blogpost](https://broadstreet.blog/2020/08/19/culture-in-historical-political-economy/)

+Additional readings:

+- Alesina, A., & Fuchs-Schündeln, N. (2007).
+Good-bye lenin (or not?): The effect of communism on people’s preferences.
+American Economic Review, 97(4), 1507–1528.

+- Becker, S. O., & Voth, H.-J. (2023).
+From the Death of God to the Rise of Hitler [{SSRN} {Scholarly} {Paper}]. https://doi.org/10.2139/ssrn.4622026

+- Lee, M. M., Zhang, N., & Herchenroeder, T. (2024).
+From pluribus to unum?
+The civil war and imagined sovereignty in nineteenth-century america.
+American Political Science Review, 118(1), 127–143.

+- Vadlamannati, K. C., & Brazys, S. (2023).
+Does cultural diversity hinder the implementation of IMF-supported programs?
+An empirical investigation.
+The Review of International Organizations, 18(1), 87–116.

 #### Session 2.
 A scientific approach to culture (28.02.25 / 11:00–12:30)